 Some toiletry manufacturers are aware of the TSA liquid rules so manufacture small bottle versions of their products in what is referred to as travel sized bottles.
 These are 3.4 ounces or less in size so are permitted in carry on luggage (in your liquids bag).
 Hunt them out in your local store or online.

 Buy refillable bottles

-Decant each of your favorite liquid toiletry products into an individual refillable bottle that are designed for air travel and as they (normally) hold 3 ounces each.
-This way you should be able to take enough for a week long trip if traveling with carry on only.
+Decant each of your favorite liquid toiletry products into an individual refillable bottle that is designed for air travel and as they (normally) hold 3 ounces each.
+This way you should be able to take enough for a week-long trip if traveling with carry on only.